 Others try to stuff negative attitudes down with food.
 The highlight of their day is eating something to excess.
 Right afterward, they suffer from shame.
 Purging, in this case, may put them in control over counteracting shame.

 As you can see, these situations have little to do with needing information on healthy diets.

-How to Help Someone with an Eating Disorder
+How to Help Someone with Disordered Eating

 Begin by noticing the warning signs.
 There’s the smell of vomit, the excessive amounts of diuretics, or the baggy clothes that seem out of place.
 Hear what your loved one’s saying.
 They might criticize their weight, worry about body image, or regularly check their appearance in mirrors.

 Educate yourself about treatment options.
-Almost all people with eating disorders need professional help.
+Almost all people with disordered eating need professional help.
 This isn’t something that most can turn around themselves.
 Most importantly, they need to spend some time away from stressors.